BiodiversiteQuebec/tableaulpi/README.md

 - [ ] Add interpretation guide in the à propos
 - [ ] Add informative text in the tutorial and information modals
 - [ ] Add selection option within the trendplot modal, the population one, and the ridgeplot/density plot
-- [ ] Have each density curve show up by selecting taxons of interest instead of a ridgeplot?
 - [ ] Add information about time series length in map pop-ups (and in à propos)
 - [ ] Add SurVol Benthos data in there.. and chiroptères?
-- [ ] Think of a way to "score" population time series in terms of their length (vs. life histories???) to help with interpretation
+- [ ] Centralize the palette used across the dashboard to avoid re-writing it in each plot function

 ## Wishlist

 These are things that would enhance the dashboard, but are not necessary:
 - [ ] Show the clicked population's position in the ridgeplot distribution?
+- [ ] Think of a way to "score" population time series in terms of their length (vs. life histories???) to help with interpretation

 ## Links